Thai Khem Khaeng: Historical context

 Thailand became a great exporter almost 200 years ago, mainly to the Southeast Asia and US.
 The long history in exporting lead to a state, in which more than 60% of Thailand's Gross Domestic Product (GDP) came from export.
 In July 1997 a financial collapse of the Thai Baht occurred due to lack of foreign currency to support its currency peg to the U.S. dollar.
 The collapse caused the country to acquire a burden of foreign debts and the country bankrupted.
-The consequences of the collapse caused the spread of Asian financial crisis.
+The consequences of the collapse caused the spread of the 1997 Asian financial crisis.

-Thailand was not able to fully recover from the Asian crisis, but the GDP grew annually anyway until a global financial crisis occurred in 2008.
-It struck the Thai economy much less than the previous crisis, mostly because the epicenter of the crisis was the USA and west Europe, but the consequences could have been much worse if the government had not responded with a good investment plan known as Thai Khem Khaeng which spurred the Thai's economy in final value of 400 billion baht in various markets and industry sectors.
+Thailand was not able to fully recover from the Asian crisis, but the GDP grew annually anyway until the Great Recession.
+It struck the Thai economy much less than the previous crisis, mostly because the epicenter of the recession was the USA and west Europe, but the consequences could have been much worse if the government had not responded with a good investment plan known as Thai Khem Khaeng which spurred the Thai's economy in final value of 400 billion baht in various markets and industry sectors.

 Thai Khem Kaeng

-In 2009, Thailand's economy was in a state of unstable and distressful consumption as a consequence of great financial crisis.
+In 2009, Thailand's economy was in a state of unstable and distressful consumption as a consequence of the Great Recession.
 Due to this global crisis, suppliers and consumers worldwide seriously tightened their belts.
 First-phase stimulus came in Q1 (First quartal), when the administration of Prime Minister Abhisit Vejjajiva poured 116 billion baht worth of tax breaks, public utility subsidies, and cash incentives for low-income workers into the economy.
 These measures, referred as SP1 or Stimulus Package 1, helped spur local consumption.
 Thailand's economy weathered a difficult period and then climbed out of recession in the second half as investment and consumption improved.